AI-Clearing/n-cps/docs/installation.md

 ### Running it with Docker (experimental)

 There are some potential issues with this mode and it is not recommended now.
-It is assumed that you have Docker installed and configured to work with GPUs.
+It is assumed that you have Docker installed and configured to work with GPUs (`nvidia-docker2`).
 Before running, check all the paths in the `docker` directory.

 **(1) Entrypoint**